 Member Relevant education and experience Nathalie Elgrably-Lévy Nathalie Elgrably-Lévy is an economist by training and full-time lecturer at HEC Montréal.
 She holds a master of science in administration, option applied economics.
 For more than 20 years, she has been teaching economics at HEC Montréal.
 She has also taught at Université de Montréal and UQAM until the fall of 2006.
-A. Michel Lavigne A. Michel Lavigne is a Fellow of the Ordre des comptables professionnels agréés du Québec, and a member of the Canadian Institute of Chartered Accountants.
-He served as President and Chief Executive Officer of the accounting firm Raymond Chabot Grant Thornton until 2005.
+A. Michel Lavigne A. Michel Lavigne served, until May 2005, as President and Chief Executive Officer of the accounting firm Raymond Chabot Grant Thornton in Montréal, as well as Chairman of the Board of Grant Thornton Canada.
+He has also been a member of the Board of Governors of Grant Thornton International.
 Daniel Paillé Daniel Paillé is an economist.
 He holds a master's degree in economics from the Université du Québec à Montréal and a bachelor's degree in business administration (applied economics) from HEC Montréal.
 He acted as a financial executive for over twenty years at financial institutions and reporting issuers.